-The environment plays a key role in taking a substantial selfie.
-Avoid the locker rooms — not only do they make for a boring backdrop, but it’s also where other gym-goers are changing and chilling out, and you want to respect their privacy.
+The environment plays a crucial role in taking a substantial selfie.
+Avoid the locker rooms — not only do they make for a bland backdrop, but it’s also where other gym-goers are changing and chilling out, and you want to respect their privacy.

 Find your lighting

 As a general rule, natural lighting is your friend when it comes to flattering photographs.
-This holds true with workout selfies as well.
+Of course, this holds with workout selfies as well.

 Why?
 Because it offers crisper, sharper shadows, and that additional contrast means your muscles look more defined.

 Finding good light can be more difficult in a gym than in many other places.
 Our suggestion is to try to find a spot near a window.